CCPA PII definition

 We also support the CCPA requirement of having a Do Not Sell My Personal Information link on a business’ website.

-Try Cookiebot CMP for free today if your business and its websites have visitors from the EU or from California, whose personal information you collect through cookies, trackers and social media plugins on your domains.
+Try Cookiebot CMP for free today if your business and its websites have visitors or customers from California, and you collect personal information using cookies, trackers, social media plugins, and other tools on your domains.

 FAQ